ReadsPrice & TrendIs Bitcoin Above or Below Its Long-Term Trend?

 Understanding Power Law

-The Power Law model is the idea that Bitcoin's price has grown along a steady long-term curve for over fifteen years — rising fast early on, then more gently as the network matures.
+The Power Law model is the idea that Bitcoin's price has grown along a steady long-term curve across its whole history — rising fast early on, then more gently as the network matures.
 Fit that curve to all of Bitcoin's history and you get a trend line, with a corridor of fair value around it.

 This page reads how far price sits above or below that trend line.
 Below it has historically been a cheap, long-term buying zone; far above it has marked stretched, top-of-cycle levels.
 The whole corridor rises over time, so the cheap and stretched prices keep moving up.